 Is it safe to book a holiday to a green list country?

 It’s safer to book a country on the green list rather than the green watchlist.
-While green list country statuses are reviewed by government every three weeks, countries on the green watchlist can be downgraded to amber or red at any time.
+While green list country statuses are reviewed by the government every three weeks, countries on the green watchlist can be downgraded to amber or red at any time.

 You also need to check entry requirements before booking.
 For example, Australia is on our green list, but it won’t allow Brits to enter the country.

 Finally, check the Foreign, Commonwealth & Development Office (FCDO) advice.
 The FCDO advises against non-essential travel to most places in the world currently.
 The practical implication of this is that if you were to travel your travel insurance wouldn’t be valid.
 Currently, the FCDO doesn’t advise against non-essential travel to green list countries, but that may not always be the case when new countries are made green.
-If you’ve booked through a good package holiday company, you should be entitled to a refund if the FCDO advice change after you’ve booked.
+If you’ve booked through a good package holiday company, you should be entitled to a refund if the FCDO advice changes after you’ve booked.